Rich Cronin: LFO

 Cronin was a founding member of the pop group LFO.
-The group started in Germany on BMG in 1997 with member Brian Gillis, aka "Brizz".
-In the spring 1998, the group opened for *NSYNC and by this time were signed to BMG/Logic Records in the U.S. They were labeled as the "bad boys of pop" and cited The Beastie Boys and New Edition as influences.
+The group started in Germany by BMG in 1997 with member Brian Gillis, aka "Brizz".
+In early 1998, the group opened for NSYNC and by this time were signed to BMG/Logic Records in the U.S. They were labeled as the "bad boys of pop" and cited The Beastie Boys and New Edition as influences.
 They released two singles "Sex U Up (The Way You Like It)" and "Can't Have You" with original member Brian Gillis, who left the group frustrated with the direction of the group and lack of success.
 Rich's brother Mike Cronin was a manager for the pop group O-Town.

 Harold "Devin" Lima was added to the group to replace Brian Gillis six months before the hit "Summer Girls" was released.
 By this time, the group had transitioned from Logic Records to Arista Records.
 Executive Clive Davis worked closely with Cronin on the group's self-titled debut album.

-The group's breakout hit "Summer Girls" was written by Cronin in 1999, hit #3 on Billboard's Hot 100, and was #1 on the Billboard Hot 100 Single Sales chart for six weeks.
+The group's breakout hit "Summer Girls" was written by Cronin in 1999, hit number 3 on Billboards Hot 100, and was #1 on the Billboard Hot 100 Single Sales chart for six weeks.
 The single also went platinum in the U.S. with sales of over 1 million units.

-The group's second album Life is Good was released on Davis' new label, J Records, with Cronin writing or co-writing each song on the album.
+The group's second album, Life is Good, was released on Davis' new label, J Records, with Cronin writing or co-writing each song on the album.
 The group had success with the album's first single "Every Other Time".
 LFO disbanded in 2002.

 After LFO

 In 2007, Cronin was a cast member for the VH1 reality show Mission: Man Band.
-The show also starred Chris Kirkpatrick of 'N Sync, Jeff Timmons of 98 Degrees and Bryan Abrams of Color Me Badd.
-The four former pop stars came together in Orlando, Florida to reestablish their music careers and to pitch their new music to major record labels over the period of three weeks in hopes of getting a record deal.
+The show also starred Chris Kirkpatrick of NSYNC, Jeff Timmons of 98 Degrees and Bryan Abrams of Color Me Badd.
+The four former pop stars came together in Orlando, Florida, to reestablish their music careers and to pitch their new music to major record labels over the period of three weeks in hopes of getting a record deal.

 Solo career

-In 2008, Cronin released his only solo album Billion Dollar Sound.
+In 2008, Cronin released his only solo album, Billion Dollar Sound.
 He recorded two singles, "Impossible" and "Story of My Life".
 Cronin also formed a rap duo with Doug Ray (formerly of Bad Ronald) called Loose Cannons.
 They released one album entitled Life Goes On.
 The band performed shows from 2006 until 2008.